Tools and resources

 -

 Consider, with other members of the committee, the feasibility of the recommendations and highlight any potential implementation issues to NICE.
-This may provide contextual information or inform resource impact assessment and potentially other implementation activity, including the identification of examples from practice or external support resources to assist people using the guideline (see the chapter of the manual on resources to support putting the guideline into practice).
+This may provide contextual information or inform resource impact assessment and potentially other implementation activity, including the identification of examples from practice or external support resources to assist people using the guideline (see the chapter of the manual on support for putting the guideline recommendations into practice).

 -